 S IMMO Group is an international real estate group head-quartered in Vienna, Austria.
 The parent company, S IMMO AG, is Austria's first property investment company and has been listed on the Vienna Stock Exchange since 1987.
 Its long-term strategic core shareholders are Erste Group and Vienna Insurance Group, two of the largest financial services providers in Central and Southeastern Europe.
-A more detailed breakdown of the shareholder structure can be found on page 16.

 In addition to its headquarters in Vienna, S IMMO Group also has offices in Berlin and Budapest, and during the year under review employed a total of 56 people in these three countries.
 In Germany, S IMMO Group also owns a property management company, Maior Domus.
-There are also numerous project and property holding companies in Central and Eastern Europe that are directly or indirectly part of the Group (pages 66-68 in the notes).
+There are also numerous project and property holding companies in Central and Eastern Europe that are directly or indirectly part of the Group (pages 36-38 in the notes).